-Where did this idea come about?
+Where did the idea of We Must Dash come about?

 Stephanie: We were both pretty seasoned travellers.
 Our big turning point was a four-and-a-half month trip to Southeast Asia.
 We backpacked through five countries and that exposed us to things that we had never experienced.
 While travelling, I realized that was something that we would be continuing to do for the rest of our lives.

 In the process of planning our honeymoon, we decided we really wanted to be able to share the experience with friends and family.
 We ended up taking 25 of our friends!
 We really had a great time, we enjoyed ourselves and we said, “I think that was our witness that we can do this well.”

 Brandon: I would say it’s a 50/50 split between male and female, probably 25 percent are solo and then 75 percent usually bring a friend.
 We like to max out at 30 passengers but I would probably say 15 to 20 is probably the sweet spot.
 We have some of the referral programs so we’d like to urge people to book and bring a friend.

 What are some of the resistance points that you’ve faced in getting started?

 Brandon: One of the biggest stigmas is just that “I don’t really want to travel with the 20 people that I don’t know.”
 But once we get them on one of our trips, everybody really enjoys themselves and we can’t really get people to snap out of the group mentality.